For additional support

 We are committed to ensuring that our vulnerable customers receive the support and assistance they need to access our products and services.
 We will review our policy on vulnerable customers regularly to ensure that it remains effective and relevant.

-If you are a a vulnerable customer, experiencing family and domestic violence or financial hardship, there are organisations that can help.
+If you are a vulnerable customer, experiencing family and domestic violence or financial hardship, there are organisations that can help.
 Whether that’s helping you move to a safe place, provision of legal advice, or other types of practical help.

 To speak to us or get more information on your policy, contact us.